albenoit/DeepLearningTools/README.md

 * Scripts is now only dedicated to Tensorflow 2.
 Last Tensorflow 1.14 supports is tagged v1 in the repository and has been much simplified after the tf2 migration.
 * This framework is intended to help design, optimize and deploy Tensorflow based models with some systematic strategy that stabilizes the workflow and user experience.
 However, this is built for research and is subject to changes and updates are impacted by the maintainer activities.

-# TODO :
+# TODO (YOURS):

-To adapt to new case studies, just update the closest example (examples folder) experiment file mysettingsxxx.py and adjust I/O functions.
+To adapt to new case studies, just start from the closest example (examples folder) experiment file mysettingsxxx.py and adjust I/O functions.
 For any experiment, the availability of all the required fields in the settings file is checked by the tools/experiments_settings.py script.
 Exceptions are raised on errors, have a look in this file to ensure you prepared everything right and compare your settings file to the provided examples.